TextToolsStudio Logo

 Everything you need to know about reading time.

 No. It is a common average for adults reading simple English silently.
-Use it for consistency, then adjust if your audience reads slower or faster.
+Use it for consistency, then adjust if your audience reads slower (e.g., technical docs) or faster (e.g., lightweight newsletters).